segmentio/terraform-provider-segment/docs/index.md

 ### Optional

 - `token` (String, Sensitive) The Public API token.
 If not set, the PUBLIC_API_TOKEN environment variable will be used.
 - `url` (String) The Public API url.
-If not set, the PUBLIC_API_URL environment variable will be used, or a default of 'api.segmentapis.com'.
+Defaults to 'api.segmentapis.com', but can be overwritten by supplying it as an input to the provider or as a PUBLIC_API_URL environment variable.